RamV13/scrabble/overview.md

 ## System Design

+Please see the Module Dependency Diagram on the next page.

 **Grid** - 2-D representation of board characters (including coordinates of score tiles)
 **Dictionary** - English dictionary stored in a data structure (implemented as a Trie)
 **AI** - logic to generate a move based on an input state (uses **Dictionary** to find a valid move)